scala/scala-lang/news/_posts/2016-11-03-release-notes-2.12.0.md

     scala> T.m(f)
     res0: Int = 0

-In Scala 2.11, the first alternative is chosen because it is the only applicable method.
+In Scala 2.11, the first alternative was chosen because it is the only applicable method.
 In Scala 2.12, both methods are applicable, therefore [overloading resolution](http://www.scala-lang.org/files/archive/spec/2.12/06-expressions.html#overloading-resolution) needs to pick the most specific alternative.
-The specification for [*compatibility*](http://www.scala-lang.org/files/archive/spec/2.12/03-types.html#compatibility) has been updated to consider SAM conversion, so that the first alternative is more specific.
+The specification for [type compatibility](http://www.scala-lang.org/files/archive/spec/2.12/03-types.html#compatibility) has been updated to consider SAM conversion, so that the first alternative is more specific.

 Note that SAM conversion in overloading resolution is always considered, also if the argument expression is not a function literal (like in the example).
-This is unlike SAM conversions of expressions themselves, see the previous section.
+This is unlike SAM conversions of expressions themselves; see the previous section.
 See also the discussion in [scala-dev#158](https://github.com/scala/scala-dev/issues/158).

-While the adjustment to overloading resolution improves compatibility, there also exists code that compiles in 2.11, but is ambiguous in 2.12:
+While the adjustment to overloading resolution improves compatibility overall, code does exist that compiles in 2.11 but is ambiguous in 2.12, for example:

     scala> object T {
          |   def m(f: () => Unit, o: Object) = 0